chastell/lovely_rufus/README.md

 usage
 -----

-Lovely Rufus can be used from the command-line by piping text through the `rufus` executable:
+Lovely Rufus can be used from the command-line by piping text through the `lovely-rufus` executable:

-    $ echo 'The Ballyshannon foundered off the coast of Cariboo, And down in fathoms many went the captain and the crew;' | rufus
+    $ echo 'The Ballyshannon foundered off the coast of Cariboo, And down in fathoms many went the captain and the crew;' | lovely-rufus
     The Ballyshannon foundered off the coast of Cariboo, And down in fathoms many went the captain and the crew;
     $